GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ---

-## Putting it all together: Example, adding a component to an entity
+## Putting it all together: Adding a component to an entity

 To add a component to an entity:

-- ID of component is used to index array of pools to get the correct pool
+- The component ID is used to index the array of pools to get the pool for that component type
-- component is inserted into the pool, and the pool associates that position with the entity id
+- The component is inserted into the pool
+- The pool associates the stored component position with the entity’s ID
+- The signature of the entity is updated to indicate that it has this component

 ![Add Component](./readmeimages/addcomponent.png)

-To retrieve that data later, the ID of the entity is used

 ---

 ## Systems

-Systems operate on entities that match required component signatures.
+Systems perform updates on entities by modifying their components and are specialized to track only those entities whose component signatures match their own.

 ### System base class
 ![System](./readmeimages/system.png)